Hussam-alwan/E-commerc-DB-Structer/README.md

 ```

 ### How we can apply a denormalization mechanism on customer and order entities ?
-We can create a new table called Denormalized_Orders that includes customer information along with the order details.
+We can create a new table called sales_orders  that includes customer information along with the order details.
 ```
-CREATE TABLE Denormalized_Orders ( order_id INT PRIMARY KEY, order_date DATE, total_amount
+CREATE TABLE sales_orders ( order_id INT PRIMARY KEY, order_date DATE, total_amount
 FLOAT, customer_id INT, customer_first_name VARCHAR(50), customer_last_name VARCHAR(50),
 customer_email VARCHAR(100) );